 The responsibility for the master plans for Santa Barbara County airports lies with the airport proprietors.
 In the absence of a current airport master plan, State law allows an ALUC's compatibility plan to be based on an ALP with the approval of the Division of Aeronautics.
-In the letter dated June 13, 2018 the Division of Aeronautics approved the ALUC's request to use the airport operator's most recently adopted Airport Master Plan (2004) and ALP (September 2015) for the Santa Maria Airport.
-The approval letter is provided in Appendix A, Santa Maria Airport Background Data.
+In the letter dated June 13, 2018, the Division of Aeronautics approved the ALUC's request to use the airport operator's most recent Airport Master Plan for Santa Barbara Airport.
+The approval letter is provided in Appendix A, Airports Background Data.

-1.3 Forecasting Methodology
+Forecasting Methodology 1.3